CrimsonicSniper/Groq-Discord-Bot/README.md

-then go to https://client.pylexnodes.net/account and change your password. after changing your password go to https://free.pylexnodes.net select your server, go to files and upload the files to the server. then go to startup, additional node packages and put this in there "discord.js dotenv groq-sdk chalk" without the "". after putting that start it. if you have any problems dm me at deadlyspace_ thanks for using this tutorial! star this page please :).
+then go to https://client.pylexnodes.net/account and change your password. after changing your password go to https://free.pylexnodes.net select your server, go to files and upload the files to the server. then go to startup, additional node packages and put this in there "discord.js dotenv groq-sdk chalk express express-session body-parser @discordjs/rest" without the "". after putting that start it. if you have any problems dm me at deadlyspace_ and catalyst.pq
+# thanks for using this tutorial! star this page please :).

 # BOT FUNCTIONS